burneyburney/somethingNewEveryDay/README.md

 Sun Dec 11 10:59am

 	Learned movement/deletion/operators and motions in vim
+	On second read of 'Pragmatic Programmer'